Maxïmo Park: Risk to Exist and Tiku and Wooller's departures (2016–2019)

+Original bassist Archis Tiku (pictured performing with the band in 2007) left the band in 2017, having retired from touring in 2009.

+Original keyboardist and one of the band's early frontmen Lukas Wooller (pictured performing with the band in 2017) left the band in 2019 to move to Australia and start a family there.

 On 20 January 2017, Maxïmo Park announced their sixth album Risk to Exist via their website, following the debut of the title track and first single the night before on BBC 6 Music's Steve Lamacq Show.
 The band confirmed via Twitter that bassist Archis Tiku, who had not performed with the band live since the end of the Quicken the Heart tour, had officially retired.
 His live replacement, Paul Rafferty, was confirmed to be the session bassist on Risk to Exist, although he is not an official member of the band.

 In November 2018, keyboardist Lukas Wooller announced his imminent departure from the band in order to emigrate to Australia and start a family there.
 His final show took place on 10 January 2019 at Leeds Beckett University.
 He was replaced by touring keyboardist Jemma Freese, converting the official line-up of the band into a trio.

 Shortly after Wooller's departure, the band released a new live studio session as a CD/DVD package, entitled As Long As We Keep Moving.

 Nature Always Wins and Stream of Life (2020–present)

 In September 2020, the band shared a new single, "Child of the Flatlands."
 A month later, the band released "Baby, Sleep" and announced their seventh album, Nature Always Wins.
 On 27 November 2020 the band released the album's third single, "I Don't Know What I'm Doing."
 The album was released worldwide on 26 February 2021, and was expected to become their first number one album in the United Kingdom after debuting in that position in the midweek chart.

 However, when the chart was announced on 5 March 2021, the band had debuted at number two on the UK Albums Chart, with 549 sales separating them from the number-one album that week: Architects' For Those That Wish to Exist.

-The band released their eighth studio album, Stream of Life, in September of 2024.
+The band released their eighth studio album, Stream of Life, in September 2024.
 Four singles were released in the lead-up: "Favourite Songs", "Your Own Worst Enemy", "The End Can Be As Good As The Start" and "Quiz Show Clue".